L I V I N G

 If both parents work and your child is under 3, hoikuen is the only realistic option.
 For children 3 and older, yochien becomes a possibility — especially if one parent works part-time, since many yochien offer extended care until around 6pm.
 That said, extended care is often suspended during long school holidays (summer break is around 40 days), so check carefully if both parents work full-time.

-Types of Hoikuen in Tokyo
+Types of Daycare (Hoikuen) in Tokyo

 Ninka hoikujo (認可保育所 — licensed daycare) — Facilities that meet national standards (staffing ratios, room sizes, equipment) and hold prefectural government certification.
 Fees are set by the ward based on your household’s resident tax amount, so every licensed facility in the same ward costs the same.
 As of 2024, licensed daycare capacity across Tokyo reached approximately 320,000 slots.